ggorlen/resources/README.md

 - <a href="https://www.codementor.io">Codementor</a>
 - <a href="https://junilearning.com/">Juni</a>
 - <a href="http://generalassemb.ly/how-we-work/teach-at-general-assembly">General Assembly teaching</a>
-- Thinkful web dev instructor
+- <a href="https://jobs.chegg.com/search-results?category=Education">Thinkful web dev instructor</a>
 - <a href="https://www.codeforamerica.org/jobs">Code for America</a>
 - <a href="https://slack.com/careers/1852134/software-engineering-internship">Slack internship</a>
 - <a href="https://jobs.ccsf.edu/">CCSF professor</a>